-The ownership interest of an animal under investigation pursuant to this section or already under such an order or the appeal of such an order shall not be transferable to a new owner or caretaker during the process.
+The Oownership interest of an animal under investigation pursuant to this section or already under such an order declared dangerous or vicious or the appeal of such an order shall not be transferable\transferred to a new owner or caretaker. during the process.
 Once an animal has been found to be vicious or dangerous, this finding shall remain in effect for the remainder of the life of the animal, and the ownership of the animal may not be transferred.
 Animals without an owner found to constitute a threat to the public welfare will be destroyed in the interest of public safety.
 No ownership rights can or shall be granted to a person other than the owner of such animals at the time of the determination.
 The owner of a dangerous and vicious animal must be eighteen years old or older.
+G. In addition to notifying the owner of the animal of the City's intent to declare the animal dangerous or vicious, the City shall contact the victim(s) of the incident(s) that provide a basis for the City's action in order to obtain any documentation and information that the victim(s) desire to provide to assist the City in making a determination concerning the proposed designation and the appropriate consequences.

-G. Upon request, the owner of an animal declared to be dangerous or vicious by an animal control officer shall be entitled to an administrative hearing before a hearing officer for the purpose of determining whether his or her animal constitutes a dangerous and vicious animal.
+G.H.
+Upon request, If the owner of an animal declared believed to be dangerous or vicious by an animal control officer shall be entitled to time requests an administrative hearing before a hearing officer for the purpose of determining whether his or her animal constitutes a dangerous and vicious animal, the City shall schedule a hearing to be held no less than five (5) calendar days, but not more than thirty (30) calendar days, from the date to receipt of the hearing request.
 The request for an administrative hearing must be made by the owner of the animal at issue, in writing, and must be delivered to the animal control department within ten calendar days of receipt of the animal control officer's determination that the animal constitutes a dangerous and vicious animal.
 After a request for hearing is received, the date of the hearing will be scheduled no less than five days, but not more than thirty days, from the date of receipt of request for hearing.
+At least three (3) days prior to a scheduled hearing date, the owner of the animal shall be entitled to review all evidence in the City's possession that the City intends to use at the hearing.
+Failure of the owner to timely request a hearing, or failure of the owner to attend or be represented at a scheduled hearing, shall be considered a waiver of the right to a hearing.
+Under such circumstances, the animal shall be declared dangerous or vicious and the City, taking into all known facts and circumstances including the severity of any injury inflicted by the animal in question, shall either order that the animal be maintained in accordance with the provisions of this section for the remainder of the life of the animal or order that the animal be destroyed in the interest of public safety.
 The owner of the animal shall be entitled to review all evidence in the city's possession to be used by the city in the hearing at least three days prior to the hearing date.